sethblanchard/d3survival/readme.md

 Hopefully the comments in the file are enough to illustrate the points I talked through (even if you weren’t there).

-The complicated example was one I was going to use to show to to survive using d3.
+The complicated example was one I was going to use to show to how to survive using d3.
 I wasn’t able to get it working enough to demonstrate during the talk.
 I’m happy to take pull requests on it.